panoramicdata/Jira.Api/docs/how-to-connect-using-oauth.md

 ## 5. Continue running CLI tool and retrieve tokens.

 Once you finished configuring the AppLink, go back to the jira-oauth-cli command and press any key to let it continue.
-The tool will issue the appropiate requests to get a request and access tokens and will print them.
+The tool will issue the appropriate requests to get a request and access tokens and will print them.

 ## 6. Use the tokens and secret to create a new Jira rest client.